ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 minimize footprint and to minimize the attack surface.
-While it would be possible to embed a CWT inside a JWT, or a JWT inside an X.509 extension, etc., there is a desire to encode the information natively in formats that are already supported by the Relying Party.
+While it would be possible to embed a CWT inside a JWT, or a JWT inside an X.509 extension, etc., there is a desire to encode the information natively in a format that is already supported by the Relying Party.

 This motivates having a common "information model" that describes the set of remote attestation related information in an encoding-agnostic